 Plan of Gare de Lyon with main entry to the left, by the clock tower

-If you're arriving by car, you will most likely be dropped off in front, at the northwest door, on Place Louis-Armand, next to the clock tower.
+If you're arriving by taxi, you will most likely be dropped off in front, at the northwest door, on Place Louis-Armand, next to the clock tower.
 This entry takes you directly into Hall 1, one of the two large spaces where trains depart and arrive.

 This capacious hall is a monument to ironwork from the very end of the 19th century, more than 700 feet from front to back and 140 feet wide.
 A gigantic glass roof provides natural light.
 The space is dominated by the large departures board, surmounted by a perennial Longines ad.
 As you walk in from the entry the alphabetical platforms are spread out in front of you — A through N, from left to right, although for reasons unknown to us, there is no track B or F.

 We're most familiar with these platforms as our arrival voies when returning to Paris from Provence, from Gare Méditerranée.
 But, we've watched trains leaving from these platforms going to places like Lyon and Switzerland.